less/less-docs/content/features-overview.md

 @other: @base + @filler; // result is 15%
 ```

 Multiplication and division do not convert numbers.
 It would not be meaningful in most cases - a length multiplied by a length gives an area and css does not support specifying areas.
-Less will operate on numbers as they are and assign explicitly stated unit type to the result.
+LESS will operate on numbers as they are and assign explicitly stated unit type to the result.

 ```less
 @base: 2cm * 3mm; // result is 6cm